How Digital Transformation Improves Your Contact Center Journey

-Automation is a key part of the digital transformation process – as it improves employee productivity and reduces costs.
+Automation is a key part of the contact center digital transformation process since it improves employee productivity and reduces costs.
 However, it’s important to inject automation into the right parts of the contact center customer journey process.

 Automation adds value to the customer experience.
-So, identify the use cases for which AI-driven bots, or an IVR platform, makes more sense than speaking to a live agent and vice-versa.
+So, identify the use cases for which AI chatbots, or an IVR platform, makes more sense than speaking to a live agent and vice-versa.

 Investing in automation from a customer-centric contact center journey creates a perfect balance between bot work and humans, allowing agents to handle more complex queries.
 Thereby, increasing your CSAT and NPS scores.